lunaalexa/bank-marketing-campaign-analysis/README.md

 * dplyr
 * ggplot2
 * plotly
+* R Markdown

 ---

-## 🚀 Business Recommendation

-Future campaigns may benefit more from retargeting previously successful clients than increasing overall outreach volume.
+## 📁 Repository Contents

+* Data preprocessing scripts
+* Exploratory data analysis
+* Statistical relationship analysis
+* Interactive visualizations
+* Business recommendations
+* Final project report

 ---

 ## 🌟 What Made This Project Special

-This was my first end-to-end data analytics project and the one that made me genuinely enjoy working with data.
+This was my first end-to-end analytics project and the one that changed how I think about data.

+Before this project, I viewed data analysis mainly as generating charts and statistics.
+Through this experience, I learned that the real value comes from connecting those findings to business decisions and actionable recommendations.

 ---

-## 📁 Project Contents

-* Data preprocessing scripts
-* Statistical analysis
-* Interactive visualizations
-* Final report and business recommendations
+## 🎯 Key Takeaway

+Preprocessing is not just data cleaning—it is a series of decisions that shapes the quality of every insight generated from the data.

 BINUS University — Data Mining & Visualization Project